bluesky/bluesky/doc/source/comparison-with-spec.rst

   of scans---such as fly scans or asynchronous monitoring---can be done, but they are *ad hoc*.
 Bluesky supports several modalities of data acquisition with equal ease.
+* Bluesky can acquire multiple asynchronous, uncoordinated streams of data and represt them in a simple :doc:`event-based data model <documents>`.
 * It is easy to build tools that inspect a procedure before it is run to check for safety, estimate time to completion, or visualize its behavior.
 * Bluesky is a library that works well interactively but can also be used programmatically in scripts or other libraries.
 * Users can add arbitrary metadata with rich semantics, including large arrays (such as masks) or nested mappings.
-* Bluesky is an end-to-end solution.
-Users can push live streaming data directly into data processing and analysis pipelines and/or export it into a file.
+* Bluesky is a holistic solution for data acquisition and management.
+Users can push live streaming data directly into their data processing and analysis pipelines and/or export it into a file.

 On the other hand, one major advantage of SPEC over bluesky is its maturity.
 SPEC is battle-hardened from decades of use at many facilities, and it has a